We All Face Cravings…

 Eat what you crave.

-Don’t try to ignore your cravings, that makes it nearly impossible to deal with them.
+Don’t try to ignore your food cravings; that makes it nearly impossible to deal with them.
 If you instead give into your cravings consistently, the foods you crave with be less special.
-You won’t see them as forbidden or off limits and therefore you’ll pay attention to how much actually satisfies your desire.
+You won’t see them as forbidden or off-limits, and, therefore, you’ll pay attention to how much actually satisfies your desire.

 Enjoy the food slowly and mindfully.

-This is a big key to satisfying cravings.
-If you eat it quickly you’ll miss the point of satisfaction.
-You might end up with a stomachache if you’re eating something more rich or sugary.
+Savoring your food is a big key to satisfying cravings.
+If you eat it quickly, you’ll miss the point of satisfaction.
+You also might end up with a stomach-ache if you’re eating something more rich or sugary.
 Take a break after each bite.
-Use your senses and take in the appearance, smells, textures and tastes.
+Use your senses, and take in the appearance, smells, textures, and tastes.

 Pay attention so you know the moment you’re satisfied.
-The more you give in to your cravings and practice the slow, mindful approach to your food you’ll more quickly find that point of satisfaction.
+When you give in to your cravings and practice the slow, mindful approach to your food, you’ll more quickly find that point of satisfaction.
 Some days you might be satisfied when you’re just a few bites in!
 Other days you’ll eat it all.
-Allowing your body and mind to work together to dictate how much you eat is a powerful shift.
+Allow your body and mind to work together to dictate how much you eat.

 Let your cravings lead you to higher standards for your food and indulgences.

 When you’re craving ice cream, eat the real thing (milk alternative ice creams count as “real”).
 Don’t go for the low calorie, diet version of the food you’re craving.
-When you choose the low calorie option, they usually say, “just x number of calories in a whole pint”.
+When you choose the low calorie option, the package usually says, “just x number of calories in a whole pint.”
 They do that to encourage you to eat the whole pint!

 Whatever the craving, get the tastiest version of it you can find.
-If it’s something you can make at home, find the freshest ingredients and high quality organic options when possible.
-I always tell the dancers I work with that I love a peanut butter cup and Reese’s used to be my go to.
+If it’s something you can make at home, find the freshest ingredients and highest quality, organic options when possible.
+I always tell the dancers I work with that I love a peanut butter cup, and Reese’s used to be my go-to snack.
 Now, the overly processed, overly sweetened ingredients don’t taste good to me at all.
-I’ve upgraded my PB cup obsession to Theo’s (ingredients are just: Cocoa Beans*+, Peanut Butter, Cane Sugar*+, Cocoa Butter*+, Powdered Sugar, Peanut Flour*, Salt, Rosemary Extract, Ground Vanilla Bean*).
+I’ve upgraded my PB cup obsession to Theo’s.
+(Ingredients are just: Cocoa Beans*+, Peanut Butter, Cane Sugar*+, Cocoa Butter*+, Powdered Sugar, Peanut Flour*, Salt, Rosemary Extract, Ground Vanilla Bean*.)
 I’m satisfied with just 1/2 or 1 cup!